About AFFPA

 Alberta Farm Fresh Producers Association (AFFPA) is dedicated to supporting the production of farm direct market vegetable crops, berry and fruit crops, bedding plants, perennials, herbs, flowers, meats, poultry, eggs, wines, meads, and other specialty items in Alberta.

 AFFPA is a voluntary membership, non-profit organization representing direct market growers across the province of Alberta since 1985.
-Most AFFPA members market directly to consumers via U-Pick farms, farm gate sales, CSA shares and/or through Farmers’ Markets.
+Most AFFPA members market directly to consumers through agritourism, U-Pick farms, farm gate sales, CSA shares and/or through Farmers’ Markets.

 Associate members are allied trades people or those interested in this type of horticultural production.